Argentina fans revel in their Copa America triumph, a brief respite from their country's crises

 President Milei, who had a short stint as a goalie for the professional soccer team Chacarita Juniors, congratulated the national team in an all-caps message on X: “WE ARE CHAMPIONS AGAIN…!!!”

-In litter-strewn downtown Buenos Aires, the site of so many protests in recent weeks, national pride appeared, briefly, restored.
-Friends and strangers draped in Argentinean flags and jerseys hugged and jumped up and down, some singing “Muchachos,” the unofficial anthem of the 2022 World Cup, others chanting Messi’s name.
+In litter-strewn downtown Buenos Aires, the site of so many protests in recent weeks, national pride appeared to be, briefly, restored.
+Friends and strangers draped in Argentinean flags and jerseys hugged one another and jumped up and down, some singing “Muchachos,” the unofficial anthem of the 2022 World Cup, others chanting Messi’s name.

 AP Copa America coverage: https://apnews.com/hub/copa-america